billyzelsnack/loitor/README.md

 ## loitor
 A ROS version of http://github.com/loitor-vis/vi_sensor_sdk2

 Please don't assume that this actually works at all at this point.
+I use this repo mostly to transfer work between my desktop and laptop.

 ### Enhancements

-	TODO: Ability to update exposure/gain on the fly
+    No more settings file
+    Dynamic parameters for exposure/gain
+    TODO: Make all the exposure/gain parameters work
     TODO: Cleanup shutdown
     TODO: Investigate "Lost an IMU frame..."